-Dealing with difficult topics / questions
+Dealing with Difficult Topics / Questions

 All teachers are aware of the ground rules which provide an agreed structure to answering sensitive or difficult questions.
 Teachers will endeavour to answer questions as honestly as possible but if faced with a question they do not feel comfortable answering within the classroom, provision would be made to meet the individual child’s needs.

-The Sex and Relationship Education policy is shared on the school website and full detail are available on request.
+The Sex and Relationship Education policy is shared on the school website and full details are available on request.
 The school informs parents when aspects of the sex and relationship programme are taught and will be given an outline of the lessons in advance so they are able to make an informed decision.

 Safeguarding / Confidentiality